ChaeOkay/Kenny_G/README.md

 ![gem under constuction](http://www.widdiful.co.uk/90/construction1.gif)

-Back in time, people would get together face-to-face and play games.
-Someone would rise to the occasion, self appointing themselves as the scorekeeper.
-The scorekeeper would find a piece of scrap paper and write down each players score per round.

 Now, Kenny G can be your domain's personal scorekeeper.
 Ask him politely, and he will be happy to put his accounting skills to practice.

 ![Kenny G smoking the saxaphone](http://33.media.tumblr.com/tumblr_lrfkpnKoei1ql60fno1_400.gif)